 After the experiment, Dr. Benjamin Libet compared the brain activity of each participant to their record of the position of the dot on the clock-face.

 And he discovered something interesting.
-Each EEG showed a spike in the brain activity at around the 350 milliseconds before the participants formed the decision to bend the finger.
+Each EEG showed a spike in the brain activity at around 350 milliseconds before the participants formed the decision to bend the finger.

-In Dr. Libet’s (still controversial) interpretation, this spike in brain activity was proof that we do not have a free will.
+In Dr. Libet’s (still controversial) interpretation, this spike in brain activity was proof that we do not have free will.
 He argued that the neurons in our brains actually rule over the decisions we make.

 However, that is not all.
 Libet noted a secondary spike in brain activity.
 It occurred at 200 milliseconds between the moment decision was formed, and the moment the finger actually moved.

 Dr. Libet defined this as the “veto window” – the period when the subject still can reject the decision and not perform the action.

 Recreating Dr. Libet’s Experiment with a Focus on Impulse Behavior